babeuh/nix-config/README.md

 # NixOS Config

 ## Warning!
-- This is an early concept
+- This is a personal config, I do not promise that this works for you.
-- Yubikey 5(C) required
+- At least one Yubikey 5(C) required

 ## Setup
 - Boot from minimal iso
 - Partition the drive.
-  - TODO: make a script to select disk and partition
   ```
   # This snippet assumes $DISK is set to your prefered disk
   # Example: DISK=/dev/nvme0n1